King’s Improvement Science

 • Supported by the South East London and South West London Integrated Care Boards

-Notable outputs to date
+Notable outputs

-• Pilot launch and delivery: The clinic operated from February to May 2025, offering structured evaluation advice to service improvement projects across South London.
+• Pilot launch and delivery: The clinic operated from February to May 2025, offering structured evaluation advice to service improvement projects across south London.

 • Early user engagement: 21 expressions of interest were received, with advice delivered to a range of projects across different settings.

-• Positive initial feedback: Early participants valued the clarity of advice, follow-up notes, and support in developing evaluation plans.
+• Positive initial feedback: Early participants valued the clarity of advice, follow-up notes and support in developing evaluation plans.

-• Operational learning: Insights gathered on clinic delivery, challenges, and improvement opportunities to inform future model development.
+• Operational learning: Insights gathered on clinic delivery, challenges and improvement opportunities to inform future model development.

 • Evaluation underway: Feedback collection and clinic evaluation are ongoing, with findings expected to inform the future direction and potential scale-up of the clinic.